FilecoinFoundationWeb/filecoin-foundation-site/grants.md

 layout: base
 ---

-**Submissions to Wave 5 of the Filecoin Dev Grants program are currently underway.
+## Submissions to Wave 5 of the Filecoin Dev Grants program are currently underway.
 [See here for the full list of proposals we are seeking to fund](https://github.com/filecoin-project/devgrants/blob/master/rfps/new-wave-5-rfps.md).

-For more ideas see the [Wave 4 grant list here](https://github.com/filecoin-project/devgrants/blob/master/rfps/new-wave-4-rfps.md).**
+For more ideas see the [Wave 4 grant list here](https://github.com/filecoin-project/devgrants/blob/master/rfps/new-wave-4-rfps.md).
 We also accept Open Grant Proposals where you can suggest your own Filecoin project idea.

-See our [Proposal Guidelines](https://github.com/filecoin-project/devgrants/blob/master/rfps/new-wave-4-rfps.md#proposal-guidelines) below about how to apply.
+See our [Proposal Guidelines](https://github.com/filecoin-project/devgrants/blob/master/rfps/new-wave-4-rfps.md#proposal-guidelines) about how to apply.

-Have a question about any of these RFPs?
+Have a question about anything?
 Email devgrants@filecoin.org

-## The Filecoin Dev Grants program exists to
+**The Filecoin Dev Grants program exists to**

 -   Reward ongoing & existing contributions that add great value to the Filecoin ecosystem
 -   Inspire more contributors to solve open problems and engage with the Filecoin project